The 14 Best Polyglot YouTube Channels to Inspire Your Language Learning

 Satisfy your linguistic cravings.

 You’re yearning to have 12 languages swirling around in your brain.
 Imagine how amazing it would feel to be able to converse fluently in all your target languages?
 Whether you’re suffering a linguistic road block, or just need a break from memorizing all of those irregular verbs or tricky grammatical patterns, these polyglot videos are sure to hit that sweet spot between invigorating and satisfying.
+You can also scratch that itch with FluentU’s extensive video library: hundreds of videos in 9 different languages, all available with one account!

 But be warned!
 You probably won’t be able to watch just one.
 These polyglot sensations are so inspiring you won’t be able to help but binge watch the YouTube channels below.